Koga

 }

-The Switch usable is used to jump to a case.
-This is perhaps underdeveloped compared to how other languages handle switch.
-You don't need anything more than this right?
+This Switch is perhaps underdeveloped compared to how other languages handle switch.
+You don't need anything more than this though right?

 parser machineEnum;